Practical help for the Christians of Iraq

 We are also approaching governments and other major funders to finance this initiative and are developing detailed plans for specific projects.
 Please pray for our success in this.

-We work with highly respected partners in the region, including the Syrian Orthodox, Chaldean Catholic and Armenian churches.
+We work with highly respected partners in the region, including the Syrian Orthodox, Chaldean Catholic, Syriac Catholic, and Armenian churches.
 However, funding is urgently needed to fully develop Nineveh SEED.

 To support Nineveh SEED or any of our other projects, please visit the donate page (there are numerous options for how to donate) or send us a cheque made out to ‘FRRME’ to: FRRME, PO Box 229, Petersfield, Hants, GU32 9DL, United Kingdom.